Recruiting Outreach: 4 Steps for Messages That Make Candidates Respond

 Walk through all of your own social media profiles and ask yourself the following:

 If you can say yes to all of these questions, you’re establishing credibility with potential candidates by showing you’re immersed in your work and the industry you recruit in.

 If you follow these steps, and take the time to craft authentic messages for each candidate, your recruitment outreach will yield a far better response rate.
 Sure, it might take more time than a templated mass email, but be honest, how well do those email blasts work anyway?
 Instead, focus and connect your message to the person you’re targeting, and watch the responses roll in.

-For more tips like these, from outreach to hiring for specific tech roles, check out our Tech Recruiting Training Program.
+For more tips like these, from outreach to hiring for specific tech roles, check out our Tech Recruiting Certification Program.
 It’s everything you need to know for every piece of the job — all in one place.

 CONTINUE YOUR LEARNING